 Every successful building project starts with a sturdy foundation, and so are 3D prints.
 A poor first layer could ruin your 3D prints from the very beginning with a rough surface, the print not sticking to the print bed, etc. To avoid printing failure, it's essential to solve these 3D printing first layer problems.

-First Layer That's Rough
+3D Print First Layer Rough

 The rough 3D printing first layer issue refers to a condition where the surface of the first layer is uneven, bumpy, or not smooth.
 The rough surface leads to poor adhesion between layers and less fine details, ruining your prints.